Confabulo: Throw a Monkey Wrench (part three)

 The chill in the air had less to do with the time of year and more to do with the waters they had entered: Rivulet M14.
 At times across the year they had seen other ships passing, many of whom signaled them with flashing lights and flares, their crews and passengers practically hanging over the side as they waved.
 There were likely radio broadcasts as well, but the Viper True made sure no machine aboard received them.

 Sometimes someone on another vessel saw it as their only chance to interact with the legendary ship, jumping overboard and attempting to swim the distance.
-They never made it, and thought the Viper True’s pace was too swift to tell, Silver doubted they all made it back to their original vessels either.
+They never made it, and though the Viper True’s pace was too swift to tell, Silver doubted they all made it back to their original vessels either.
 Continue reading

 Planet in Theory: Riverboat Without a Captain (part two)